 318 Baldwin Road, Ticonderoga, NY 12883

-Join the Lake George Land Conservancy’s NextGeneration Committee as we celebrate the true onset of summer with a Summer Solstice Soirée!
-The Soirée will be held on Thursday, [...]
+Join the Lake George Land Conservancy’s NextGeneration Committee as we celebrate the true onset of summer with our 2nd Annual Summer Solstice Soirée!
+The Soirée will be held [...]

-Join the Lake George Land Conservancy’s NextGeneration Committee as we celebrate the true onset of summer with a Summer Solstice Soirée!
-The Soirée will be held on Thursday, June 21 from 6-8pm at Blue Water Manor in Bolton.
+Join the Lake George Land Conservancy’s NextGeneration Committee as we celebrate the true onset of summer with our 2nd Annual Summer Solstice Soirée!
+The Soirée will be held on Thursday, June 20th from 6-8pm at Bolton Landing Brewing Company (the brewery will be closed to the general public for this event).

-More information on raffle prizes, entertainment and more to come.
-To join the NextGen email list or for questions, email Michele at email@example.com.
+More information on other raffle prizes and more to come.
+To join the NextGen email list or for questions, email Michele at firstname.lastname@example.org.

 (Thursday) 6:00 pm - 8:00 pm